jcranston/coding-challenges/ai_context/ai_prompt_examples.md

 - **CRITICAL: Always place problems in their canonical topic directory (e.g., dynamic programming problems in `dynamic_programming/`).**
 - **CRITICAL: When updating tags.md, verify the exact directory path by checking the filesystem, including the topic directory.**
 - **CRITICAL: Always run `make lint` before presenting code to catch W293, E261, and other common errors.**
+- **CRITICAL: ALWAYS check for W293 (blank line contains whitespace) before presenting code.
+This is the SECOND MOST COMMON ERROR.
+Remove any spaces/tabs from blank lines.**
 - If you are unsure about a step, ask the user or refer to the context files in this directory.

 ## For Users